vovapasko/dmc-front/techdoc.md

 # Ecosystem

-This project was generated with  [Angular CLI](https://github.com/angular/angular-cli)  version 7.3.8 and updated to 10.1.1.
+This project was generated with  [Angular CLI](https://github.com/angular/angular-cli)  version 7.3.8 and updated to 10.1.1 (latest version).

+Thj

 ## Create files and folders